 What Armenians love most of all is another pride of Armenian cuisine and Sevan Lake is the “Ishkhan” or trout, sometimes “Sig” or whitefish.
 We boil the fish flavor them with different spices and decorate it.

 The other decoration of the Armenian tables is greens both fresh and fried.
-Among them is the Tarragon which is tasty with egg and fish, Aveluk or Sorrel which is served in a fried way and have a very good taste.
+Among them is the Tarragon which is tasty with egg and fish, Aveluk or Sorrel which is served in a fried way and has a very good taste.

 Want to know what is a traditional sandwich of Zatik?